-How to Hitch a Trailer
+How to Hook Up a Trailer to Your Vehicle

 - Line up the center of your trailer and the center of your vehicle.

 - Back the vehicle up until the tongue coupler is over the ball (having a second person to direct you helps).
 Turn off the engine and put on the emergency brake.

 - Lower the tongue coupler socket onto the trailer hitch ball until the full weight of the trailer is on the ball.
 Close the coupler clamp to secure the ball in the coupler, and then lock the coupler on the ball using a hitch pin or hitch coupler lock.